telerik/report-server-docs/implementer-guide/setup/configure-the-report-engine.md

 ## Configuration File

-The reports rendering engine can be fine-tuned using a dedicated configuration file, called TelerikReporting.config .
+The reports rendering engine can be fine-tuned using a dedicated configuration file, called **TelerikReporting.config**.
-This file gets automatically created on the server when it is stated for first time.
-The default location of this file is C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\TelerikReporting.config and affects the live report preview generation and the WebApi 'documents' endpoint.
+This file gets automatically created on the server when it is started for the first time.
+The default location of this file is
+*C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\TelerikReporting.config* and affects the
+live report preview generation and the WebApi 'documents' endpoint.

 ## Telerik.Reporting configuration section

-To become effective, open the TelerikReporting.config file and uncomment the TelerikReporting configuration section registration:
+To become effective, open the **TelerikReporting.config** file and uncomment the TelerikReporting configuration section registration:

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>